 Antitrust regulators monitor the distribution of economic power in business, to ensure healthy competition is permitted to flourish and economies may grow.
 Antitrust laws apply to most industries, touching every stage of business, such as manufacturing, distribution, transportation, and marketing.

 Most countries have encompassing laws to protect consumers and regulate how firms should operate their businesses.
 The object of these laws is to ensure a level playing field thereby preventing some from attaining too much clout over the competition.
 Antitrust laws are also known as Competition laws.

-These statutes developed by the U.S. government is to protect the hoi-polloi from predatory business practices.
+These statutes developed by the U.S. government are to protect the hoi-polloi from predatory business practices.
 They ensure a fair competition exists in an open-market economy.
-These laws vigilantly guards against possible monopolies and disruptions to the vicissitudes of competition.
+These laws vigilantly guard against possible monopolies and disruptions to the vicissitudes of competition.

 Antitrust laws prohibit business practices that inhibit trade.
 Such as price-fixing conspiracies, corporate mergers that cut competitive zeal in markets, and predatory designs that gain or hold on to monopoly.

 In 2014 Google proposed an antitrust settlement with the European Commission.
 Google agreed to display results from three competitors for specialized searches related to products, travel, and food.
 But added that competitors would pay each time someone clicked on a specific result shown alongside Google’s results.
 They agreed to pay for an independent entity to oversee the system.